business.com receives compensation from some of the companies listed on this page. Advertising Disclosure

 Bottom LineBottom line

-With a business plan in hand, consult your mentors or even hire a marketing expert to determine if your idea is profitable, scalable, and realistic.
+With a business plan in hand, consult your mentors or even hire a marketing expert to determine if your idea is profitable, scalable and realistic.

 How to pivot when a business idea isn’t working

+• Consider the alignment of your product and marketing strategy.
 If your business isn’t where you want it to be, it may not be your product that needs tweaking; it could be your marketing strategy.
 If you believe in your idea, develop a comprehensive marketing plan with new tactics to see if you can improve engagement.

-Traci Cox contributed to the writing and reporting in this article.
+Traci Cox contributed to this article.

 author image